RadleighSmith/hockley-woods/README.md

 * Clubs Page - Allow Clubs to promote themselves to further engage the community and encourage participation

-* Condence the header into a drop-down menu when in mobile view
+* Condence the header into a drop-down menu when in mobile view using javascript.

 * History Page - Showcase the historical importance of Hockley Woods.

+* Add back-end structure to the form so data can be managed and sorted.